Konder1971/solardead/content/pages/index.md

         self:
           textAlign: center
     subtitle: Subtitle goes here
-    text: >+
+    text: >
-      <div style="text-align: center">A Netlify Create website is a git repo
+      <div style="text-align: left">A Netlify Create website is a git repo that
-      that you own.
+      you own.
 Every code commit is instantly reflected in the visual editor and since every visual edit is a git commit, git workflows and collaboration just work.</div>

       A Netlify Create website is a git repo that you own.
 Every code commit is